 - Track and aggregate events and campaign data

 - Research live and historical data

-- Analyse your competitors
+- Analyze your competitors

 - Easily share in-depth reports with your team

-All these benefits ultimately empower users to optimize their content and posting schedule, plan more engaging future campaigns, and make more informed decisions about their brand’s social media strategy.
+Ultimately, Keyhole empowers users to optimize their content and posting schedule, plan more engaging future campaigns, and make more informed decisions about their brand’s social media strategy.

-Primarily a social media management tool, SproutSocial also offers a Twitter analytics solution.
+While it’s best known as a social media management tool, Sprout Social also offers a Twitter analytics solution.

-Using SproutSocial you can find your top performing content and compare your stats to your competitors.
+Using Sprout Social, you can find your top performing content and compare your stats to your competitors.

-Price: Subscription starts at $99 per month.
+Price: A Sprout Social subscription starts at $99 per month.